anantjoshi97/website/_posts/2020-08-24-grad-application-sop.md

 <li> A <a href="https://grad.berkeley.edu/admissions/apply/statement-purpose/">writeup</a> by the University of California, Berkeley </li>
 <li> A <a href="https://grad.ucla.edu/asis/agep/advsopstem.pdf">writeup</a> by the University of California, Los Angeles <\li>
 <li> A <a href="https://www.cs.umd.edu/grad/writing-statement-of-pupose">writeup</a> by the University of Maryland <\li>
-<li>This <a href="https://swapneelm.github.io/how-to-write-a-statement-of-purpose-for-grad-school">post</a> refers to many resources.
+<li>This <a href="https://swapneelm.github.io/how-to-write-a-statement-of-purpose-for-grad-school">post</a> has a few guideline and refers to many resources.
 </ul>

 I think about a month or month and a half is a good estimate for the time taken to write one.